-“It’s probably a refinery,” Philip theorised.
+“It’s probably a refinery,” Philip theorized.
 “Father’s said it’s a machine that makes the noise.
 That’s what we’ll find there, I’m sure of it.”

 Philip tried to laugh it off.
-It was a natural defensive mechanic of his, but his deep dread shone through when I told him of my dreams.
+It was a natural defensive mechanism of his, but his deep dread shone through when I later told him about my dreams.
 Ethan, in the other hand, remained quiet and listened eagerly.
 I couldn’t tell whether he was terrified or stupidly ignorant.
 He showed no inclination either way.

 “I’ve had the same dream almost every week for the past year,” I said.
-“It’s making me fear sleep.
+“It’s making me fear to sleep, you know.
 I’d rather there was no night than the nights I’ve had.”

 “Tell the others,” Johnny said.
 “It’ll be a good scare for when we get there.”